Introduction to Stock Market

 - It provides employment opportunities which leads to economic growth.

-How did the Stock Market work?
+How Does the Stock Market Work?

 All of us know that this buying and selling is because of the economic law of supply and demand, which moves the prices of these securities and hence the market.
-For example, if there are a limited number of shares and the number of people who want to buy them is more, the prices will go up for those shares and vice versa.
+For example, if there are a limited number of shares and the number of people who want to buy them is higher, the prices will increase for those shares and vice versa.
 This share demand depends on how well the company has been and is doing financially, though it also considers its plans.

 The buying and selling work around the simple concept that investors want to make the highest returns: buying the stock before the prices go up and selling them before it decreases.
 So the investors make money either through the price differential or dividends the company announces on a per-share basis, based on their profits.
 Also, companies do not declare dividends even if they have made profits as they want to retain them for future growth and operations.